opscientia/coinstac/paper/paper.md

 In addition, there are also significant data transfer, organization and computational challenges.
 The bottomline being collaborative group research requires a great deal of coordination.
-Human and business factors can hamper research from happening at a pace that we are able to handle!
-Constraints may even forbid group research to occur at all.
+Human and business factors can hamper research from happening at a pace that we are able to handle, maybe even forbidding group research to occur at all.

 # Software
 ``COINSTAC`` [@plis2016coinstac] is a web-based framework titled Collaborative Informatics and Neuroimaging